boiko-t/tasks/Hometask10/README.md

 [Expected result](http://prntscr.com/t1hn8e)

 ## Task 2
-Load todos from https://jsonplaceholder.typicode.com/todos/ to todos array
+Load todo from https://jsonplaceholder.typicode.com/todos/1 to todos array
-Add 20 todos to markup
+Add todos to markup
 Add button to `todo.html`:
 ```
 <button type="button" id="loadTodos">Load more todos</button>
 ```
-On `#loadTodos` add 20 more todos to markup
+On `#loadTodos` click load the next todo from server, add it to array and the markup

 ## Task 3 (additional)
 Move the ball right every time, when `#moveBallX` value is changed